- 1 What is content curation?

 Gathering content for your audience that lies within your field and interests your readers.

 Not all sourced content is relevant or share-worthy enough.
 Here’s where you set up filters and wear the approve-this-disapprove-that hat.

-Content comes in different formats including blog posts, infographics, eBook, and more.
-It also goes out to different distribution channels such as social media, newsletter, your blog, and so on.
+Content comes in different formats including blog posts, infographics, eBooks, and more.
+It also goes out to different distribution channels such as social media, newsletters, blogs, and so on.
 At this point, you decide which content will go where for optimal engagement.

 Like we just discussed, curation is not copy-pasting and posting a link to your social media.
 Instead, it’s adding your take on the matter as well.
 Like here:

 Giving the content you share a visual makeover.
-For instance, you share data that someone else has churned out but put it in a graphic.
-Example CoSchedule took data from Convince & Convert and put it in a graphic that represents their brand style:
+For instance, you share data that someone else has churned out but put in a graphic.
+Example CoSchedule took data from Convince & Convert and put it in a graphic that represents their brand style.

 Heidi finally wraps up the definition with “…of the most relevant quality information.”
 In other words, you are to curate and share content that offers both relevant and quality insights.

 Seasoned marketers also use content curation to fill in gaps in their social media stream.
 Here are 10 frequently asked questions by content marketers about content curation.

 You can either watch the video for FAQ’s about curated content or keep scrolling:

 Content curation marketing is the strategy used in content marketing to accomplish the content production frequency and demands every day.
 In this, the editor gathers the best and relative content from various source provides his useful insight on it and share it with his audience.
 This content curation marketing strategy is used when there is no time to publish fresh content.